 The Ethernet port for this unit is a bit flimsy, so you may have a bit of trouble connecting the Ethernet cable securely.

 - MoCA 2.5 can offer extremely high bandwidth of 2.5 Gbps.
-This bandwidth are shared by all the devices.
-That’s enough to allow streaming 4K/8K videos at the same time, while still playing an online game and transferring pictures from a computer or a mobile device to a television for viewing.
+This bandwidth are shared by all the MoCA devices in the same coaxial network.
+That is more than enough to allow streaming 4K/8K videos at the same time, while still playing an online game and transferring pictures from a computer or a mobile device to a television for viewing.

 The overall best MoCA adapter on the market today is the Motorola MM1000 MoCA Adapter.
 Not only does it come with excellent performance, but it’s also the best value you can get for the money.
 A single unit costs $69.99 on Amazon, which is quite affordable compared to other options.
 The MM1000 offers consistently reliable and fast internet speeds up to 1Gbps.
 Additionally, it’s compatible with most other MoCA adapter versions, both previous and later.
 We also love the design on the Motorola, since all ports are placed on one end of the device for a neat-looking setup.
 This adapter comes with a 2-year warranty.

 The runner-up for the best MoCA adapter is the Actiontec MoCA Adapter.
 It shares most of the amazing features of the Motorola – including the maximum speed and reliability.
 However, the Actiontec is pricier, costing $69.99 on Amazon.
 Getting a two-pack comes with a good discount though, as you can get the second adapter for 40% less.
 The design of the Actiontec is a bit different, too, as the ports are divided between the two ends of the device.